All people deserve to have a voice in their govt: Blinken, says successful democracies include 'thriving' civil societies | Politics

 It is understood that Blinken flagged some of the concerns during his extensive talks with External Affairs Minister S Jaishankar.

-Inter-Faith Foundation founder Iftikhar Ahmed told PTI that he spoke about interfaith harmony, its relevance within India as well as in the world, and need for further enhancing cooperation to deal with various challenges.
+At a media briefing after talks with Jaishankar, Blinken said that the shared democratic traditions, the high ideals that both countries set for themselves were very much a part of the conversation as they usually are.

+He said the relationship between the two countries is ''so important and so strong'' because as it is a relationship between the two democracies.

-In the course of his remarks, Blinken referring to rising global threats to democracy and international freedoms, talked about ''democratic recession'', noting that it is vital for India and the US to continue to stand together in support of these ideals.
+One of the elements that Americans admire most about India is the steadfast commitment of its people to democracy, to pluralism, to human rights, to fundamental freedoms, he said, adding that's, in our minds, one of the ways that we define India.
+In the course of his remarks at the roundtable, Blinken referred to rising global threats to democracy and international freedoms, talked about ''democratic recession'', noting that it is vital for India and the US to continue to stand together in support of these ideals.

 ''When you put it all together, the relationship between our countries is one of the most important in the world.
 And I think that's because not only is it a relationship between governments when we're working between our governments, but critically it's through relationships between the Indian and the American people,'' he said.